scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 are not directly comparable to the classical SPM maps, but give a similar measure of significance of activation.
 For instance, in Fig. :ref:`spmvsppm` we show the SPM and PPM maps for a visual experimental condition in the same data used for Fig. :ref:`hrfs`.
-We use the package Nilearn (http://nilearn.github.io) to generate the brain maps presented in this document.
+We used the package Nilearn (http://nilearn.github.io) to generate the brain maps presented in this document.